Loading...

 21st century

-The Watsons sold Rudchester Manor on 21st June 2001, and he farm buildings were sold by Northumberland County Council on 28th September 2012.
+The Watsons sold Rudchester Manor on 21st June 2001, and the farm buildings were sold by Northumberland County Council on 28th September 2012.
 The Farmhouse was rennovated in 2014, the Farm Cottage was rennovated to a 2-bedroom house in 2021-22, the Milking Parlour was demolished and the Farm Buildings re-roofed in 2023.

 Rudchester ownership